-ISYM Currently unused.
+- ISYM Currently unused.
 Defined solely for compatibility with NECI FCIDUMP files.
-Gives the symmetry of the wavefunction formed by occupied the NELEC lowest energy spin-orbitals.

-SYML Currently unused.
+Gives the symmetry of the wavefunction formed by occupied the NELEC lowest energy spin-orbitals. - SYML Currently unused.
 Defined solely for compatibility with NECI FCIDUMP files.
 Array containing L (angular momentum) for each orbital.
-Set to -1 if L is not a good quantum number.

-SYMLZ Array containing L_z (angular momentum along the z-axis) for each orbital.
-For example $d_x z$ would have L=2 and $L_z=1$, and $d_u z L=2$, $L_z=-1$.
+Set to -1 if L is not a good quantum number. - SYMLZ Array containing L_z (angular momentum along the z-axis) for each orbital.
+For example d{xz} would have L=2 and $L_z=1$, and $d{yz}L=2$, $L_z=-1$.
 If not provided in FCIDUMP assume no L_z symmetry in system.
+See Generic systems for more details, and also on how to generate L_z -transformed FCIDUMPs.